Dinodigger3000/sunhose-plant-picker/README.md

 - SUNHOSE plant picker is currently not suited for mobile devices, as the UI is not optimized for smaller screens.
 - SUNHOSE plant picker sometimes encounters visual glitches when the user is using the Mozilla Firefox browser.
+- Lower-end devices may experience performance issues when running the app, due to 3D models and animations.

 ## References